askomics/flaskomics-docker-compose/README.md

-# FlAskOmics - docker-compose files
+# FlAskOmics - docker-compose file

 A docker-compose file to deploy FlAskOmics with all its dependencies.
 It includes: